 - For more information see The Bill Emerson Good Samaritan Act

 - Convenience and savings in storage, inventory, transportation and dumping costs

 - Product donation receipt showing item(s) and total weight

 - The most important reason of all… over 40,000 people need food assistance each week in the Food Bank’s service area

 Donating is Easy

-If you would like more information about making a food donation, call the Food Bank at 845-534-5344
+For more information about making a food donation, contact:

 To help us best prepare for your donation, please provide the following product information:

 - Company name, contact(s), address, phone, fax and e-mail

 - Receipting address (if different from product location)